 Shepard stretched back with his hands behind his head and grinned as Garrus withered under Tali's scrutiny.

 Tali seethed in her suit.
 "You're spying for Miranda?"

 "He sure is," Shepard said.
-"Said as much himself right before you came in.
-You believe that?
+"Said as much right before you came in.
+Bet that's not going to make it into your official report, is it Garrus?
+You all believe that?
 One of the old crew, selling me out to Cerberus."

 Chakwas set down her glass.
 "That is rather underhanded.
 And uncharacteristic of you, Garrus."

 Joker dropped his last slice of pizza, half eaten.
 "A dick move is what it is.
 Pretty low."

 Tali continued to stare down the turian.
 "Well, we came down here to find out if something was wrong.
 Maybe we did.
 I can't believe any of us would take sides against the original crew.
 Especially against Shepard!"

 Shepard crunched on a chunk of lettuce.
 "Apparently, Garrus doesn't feel the same way."

 Garrus hung his head.
 Shepard had brilliantly manipulated the crew into taking his side, but that really wasn't the problem.
 Garrus never should have been on the other side to begin with.
 He cleared his throat.
 "Admittedly, I may have crossed over the line a little here."

 Garrus gave Tali a dirty glance then turned back to Shepard.
 "I would never go behind your back to Cerberus with anything, and you know it.
 It's entirely possible that my desire to see you sweat may have gotten the better of me.
 You know I can't stand when someone tries to get away with something.
 Really, though, I think what bothered me most was that you felt the need to hide something from us."